4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

    :alt: View on list of color maps

-*  Only color maps with a checked checkbox are available to select in `Image View`_ controls aaa
+*  Color maps are available for channels with a checked checkbox and can be selected in the `Image View`_ controls aaa
-* The only custom created color maps can be deleted with a |delete| button.
+*  Only custom created color maps can be deleted with a |delete| button.
-*  Some of existing color maps (all custom) can be used as a base to creation of a new color map using the |edit| button.
+*  Some of the existing color maps and all custom created masps can be used as a base for creation of a new color map using the |edit| button.

 Color Map creator